 Most of TimeHelper's features are intended as backwards compatible interfaces for applications that are upgrading from older versions of CakePHP.
-Because the ORM returns Cake\I18n\Time instances for every timestamp and datetime column, you can use the methods there to do most tasks.
-For example, to read about the accepted formatting strings take a look at the Cake\I18n\Time::i18nFormat()141 method.
+Because the ORM returns $Cake \setminus I18n \setminus Time$ instances for every timestamp and datetime column, you can use the methods there to do most tasks.
+For example, to read about the accepted formatting strings take a look at the Cake \II8n \Time::i18n \Time::i18